ronituohino/doodle-design/README.md

 - Change the accountType field from `Customer` to `Admin` and click Update
 - Go to the admin panel at `admin.localhost`
 - Create categories, create products, manage accounts...

-In case you need to rebuild the docker images, run `npm run docker-build`

 Now you can connect to the client application by opening a browser and connecting to `localhost`
 You can also connect to the admin application by connecting to `admin.localhost`